Abarim Publications' online Biblical Greek Dictionary

 - In combination with of the common preposition κατα (kata), meaning down from, down upon, down in, this unused verb forms the verb καταδικαζω (katadikazo), meaning to give judgment against a person or to recognize evidence against a person; to condemn someone.
 This verb is used 5 times; see full concordance.

-- With the common prefix of negation α (a) the noun αδικος (adikos), meaning unjust or unrighteous.
-This noun is used 12 times, see full concordance, and from it come the following words:
+- With the common prefix of negation α (a): the adjective αδικος (adikos), meaning unjust or unrighteous.
+This adjective is used 12 times, see full concordance, and from it come the following words:

 - The noun αδικια (adikia), meaning injustice.
 This noun is used 26 times; see full concordance.